Increasing your effectiveness with EFT, part 157.

 That might sound strange at first.
 After all, why would any part of us want to stay stuck or in pain?

-But from the perspective of EFT, it’s not about self-sabotage—it’s about protection.
+But from the perspective of EFT, it’s not about self-sabotage, but about protection.
 A part of us is often holding onto that block because, on some level, it believes something bad will happen if it doesn’t.
 Remember, not all change is good.

-That “old frequency,” as one person called it, might be deeply familiar.
-It might represent a defense that helped you survive or cope in the past.
-Letting it go might feel like opening a door to something unknown—or even threatening.
+This might represent a defense that helped you survive or cope in the past.
+Letting it go might feel like opening a door to something unknown, or even threatening.

 Examples of How Secondary Gains Show Up

-• “If I try to tap on this and fail, it’ll prove I’m really stuck.”
+- “If I try to tap on this and fail, it’ll prove that I’m really stuck”.

-Sometimes the resistance isn’t even about the issue—it’s about the process of doing EFT itself.
+Sometimes the resistance isn’t even about the issue, but about the process of doing EFT itself.
 A part of you might worry: “What if this gets too intense?” or “What if I don’t do it right?”

 Meeting the Resistance with Kindness

 Rather than trying to push past this resistance or force yourself to “just do the tapping,” one of the most effective approaches is actually the most gentle one: acknowledge the part that’s afraid or unsure.
-Validate it.
-Give it space.
+Validate it and give it space.

 You might even tap on that directly.
 For example:

-Even though there’s a part of me that’s not sure I want to do this tapping… This is just where I’m at right now.
+“There’s a part of me that’s not sure I want to do this tapping.
+And this is just where I’m at right now.”

-Even though a part of me is afraid to let go of this feeling… maybe it has a good reason, and this is just where I’m at right now.
+“There’s a part of me that’s afraid to let go of this feeling, because something bad will happen if I do, and this is just where I’m at right now.”

-Even though this resistance is showing up… This is just where I’m at right now, and I’m open to the possibility of listening to it, instead of fighting it”.
+“I can feel this resistance showing up.
+And this is just where I’m at right now, and I’m open to the possibility of listening to it, instead of fighting it”.

 You Don’t Have to Rush

-And sometimes, just acknowledging the resistance is the healing.
-It’s the first step in building a bridge between the part that wants to move forward and the part that’s afraid.
+And sometimes, just acknowledging the resistance is actually the first step in building a bridge between the part that wants to move forward and the part that’s afraid.

-Sustainable positive change often starts by slowing down and acknowledging what’s actually present—including the parts of us that say no. In doing so, we send a powerful message: All parts of me are welcome here.
+Sustainable positive change often starts by slowing down and acknowledging what’s actually present, including the parts of us that say no. In doing so, we send the message that All parts of me are welcome here.

-So the next time you notice hesitation when reaching for EFT, take a moment to pause—not to judge yourself, but to wonder: What might this part be trying to protect me from?
+So the next time you notice hesitation when reaching for EFT, take a moment to pause and ask yourself: What might this part be trying to protect me from?
 And how can I meet it with kindness instead of pressure?

 ————————————————————————————-

-If you’d like to experience a free EFT Tapping session in exchange for a brief market research interview, click here.
+If you’re curious about experiencing EFT in a guided session, I occasionally offer a free EFT tapping session in exchange for a brief market research interview.
+You can sign up here.